microsoft/vscode-docs/docs/editor/workspaces.md

 *The Settings editor when a multi-root workspace is opened*

-Settings configured per folder will override settings defined in the `.code-workspace` file when possible (some settings are not configurable at the level of the folder, for example, the workbench Color Theme).
+Settings configured per folder will override settings defined in the `.code-workspace`.

 ## Workspace tasks and launch configurations